 19 George Street where Rogerson was living by 1828 (and probably earlier), is described as having a crowded yard surrounded by high walls.
 It had its own well and in 1837, cost £19.10s a year to rent with parochial taxes of £2.
 In a letter to Airy written on 17 May 1837, Rogerson wrote ‘May I be permitted to say, that with my large family, nothing, but necessity, would induce me to put up with so small a house as the one I at present occupy’ (RGO6/72/228).
 As a result of an intervention, largely by James Glaisher, the allowance paid to the Fourth, Fifth and Sixth Assistants was increased to £30 in 1838.
 Unlike Richardson who went on to buy his own house, Rogerson remained in rented accommodation for the rest of his life.

 For whatever reason, Airy didn’t particularly rate Rogerson and never awarded him a single pay rise (unlike Dunkin for example, who having been appointed as an assistant on the same £100 salary as Rogerson in 1845, received a rise of £20 a year in 1849).
 As well as continuing to publish Temporis Calendarium (which continued until 1850), Rogerson was able to supplement his income by contributing regular weather reports to the Nautical Magazine based on his own home observations.
-He was also a Methodist preacher, wrote for Youth’s Instructor and shorlty before his death, became a corresponding member of the Natural History Society of Montreal.
+He was also a Methodist preacher, wrote for Youth’s Instructor (Click here to view his Brief astronomical notices in the 1833 volume) and shorlty before his death, became a corresponding member of the Natural History Society of Montreal.

 William Rogerson’s father, was a druggist of the same name.
 On 7 April 1795, he married his first wife, Ruth Jones.
 She died of consumption on 27 Feb 1805.
 By Ruth he is known to have had at least three children: